CSO members of the Swiss Water & Sanitation Consortium in West Africa embark on the promotion of water integrity

 A total of 32 participants from 8 countries in the sub-region – Benin, Burkina Faso, Chad, Guinea, Mali, Niger, Togo and Madagascar – attended, representing seven Consortium organisations: CARITAS, Swiss Red Cross, Fastenopfer, HEKS, HELVETAS, SWISSAID, and Terre des hommes.

 The general objectives were to share knowledge and learn from each other.
 This year a particular theme had been chosen that was common to the three regional projects being implemented by the organisations members of Consortium: water governance.

 Each project was invited to present – in film or poster form – a successful experience on good water governance.
-Water integrity and several of WIN’s tools such as the Water Integrity Toolkit for Small Suppliers, the Integrity Pact, and the Integrity Charter, were featured prominently in discussions facilitated by Lucie Leclert of CARITAS Kenya, and Françoise Nicole Ndoume of WIN.
+Water integrity and several of WIN’s tools such as the Integrity Management Toolbox for Small Water Supply Systems, the Integrity Pact, and the Integrity Charter, were featured prominently in discussions facilitated by Lucie Leclert of CARITAS Switzerland, and Françoise Nicole Ndoume of WIN.

 Although the projects faced local differences, they each faced the same difficulties.

 Integrity = Anti-corruption + Transparency + Accountability + Participation

 The projects worked individually to identify the governance issues they face.
 They then presented to the group in the form of small plays – a unique approach that allowed participants to better remember the different cases of risks to integrity presented.